Social Impact: Meaning, Importance, and How to Measure It

 This process involves the following steps:

-- Prioritize data hygiene.
 Audit your existing database to confirm you’re working with organized, accurate data.
-Standardize data entry protocols as necessary to keep future data collection consistent with your current records and formatting preferences.
+Standardize data entry protocols to keep future data collection consistent with your current records and formatting preferences.

 When considering social impact, it’s important to examine how organizations address it in practice.
 Here are three social impact examples from companies that are improving communities far and wide.